Google Cloud#

 cp .env.production.example .env.production

-Then update the DATABASE_URL, and GS_BUCKET_NAME values in .env.production.
+Then update the DATABASE_URL, GS_BUCKET_NAME, and REDIS_URL values in .env.production.
 You can find these values with the echo command, e.g.:

 echo $DATABASE_URL